The Courts of Criminal Appeals Process

 Why a Service Member, or Their Family, Should Consult an Experienced Appellate Attorney

 If it’s your freedom, your hard earned benefits, or your loved one’s freedom, you want to know that you’ve been thorough and done everything that you could; you want to be confident that you haven’t missed anything.
 There are some good appointed attorneys at the defense appellate division, but they are only there for a couple of years so their experience may be limited.
 Additionally they are overworked and they are only going to take the case with the most obvious issues or errors all the way through to CAAF.
-Defendants seeking relief after a conviction need an experienced appellate attorney who understands the ebb and flow of a law over years, as opposed to a short two-year stint with the CCA.
+Defendants seeking relief after a conviction need an experienced appellate attorney who understands the Court-Martial appeals process and the ebb and flow of a law over years, as opposed to a short two-year stint with the CCA.
 Defendants should talk to an experienced appellate attorney and get a copy of the Record of Trial as soon as possible.
 Service members and their loved ones need to exercise patience because it takes the government a while to prepare the work.

 Service Courts of Criminal Appeals: The Army Court of Criminal Appeal, or ACCA, Navy-Marine Corps Court of Criminal Appeals, or NMCCCA, Air Force Court of Criminal Appeal, or AFCCA, and the Coast Guard Court of Criminal Appeals, or CGCCA